-The Food Law COP has clarified the requirements for suitably qualified and competent officers and this will be reviewed each year.
+The Code has clarified the requirements for suitably qualified and competent officers and this will be reviewed each year.
+This could result in additional training costs and time out of the Office attending training courses or similar.
 Environmental Health Officers all possess a BSc. or MSc. in Environmental Health and are registered with the Environmental Health Officers Registration Board (EHORB).
 The Food Safety Officer has a Higher Certificate in Food Premises Inspection from the EHORB.
 Trading Standards Staff working in food and feed law enforcement possess the relevant qualifications required by the Food/Feed Law Code of Practice.